DayeonLeeTech/azure-network-traffic-analysis/README.md

 </p>

 ---
-## Project Outcome & Key Takeaways
+## Project Outcome & Core Technical Competencies
 The project successfully established a secure, multi-node cloud environment within Microsoft Azure.
 By the end of the lab, a functional network was created where traffic was not only monitored in real-time but also actively controlled through cloud-native security policies.

 ### Core Technical Competencies